Willy Wilkinson

-Willy Chang Wilkinson is an American writer, public health consultant, LGBTQ activist, and longterm LGBTQ cultural competency trainer from California.
+Willy Chаng Wilkinson is an American writer, public health consultant, LGBTQ activist, and longterm LGВТQ cultural competency trainer from California.

-As an expert in transgender issues, he has worked extensively with health care organizations, educational institutions, businesses and other entities on increasing access for LGBTQ populations.
+As an expert in transgender issues, he has worked extensively with health care organizations, educational institutions, businesses and other entities on increasing access for LGВТQ populations.

 Early life and education

 Wilkinson was born in San Mateo, California in the early 1960s.
 He was assigned female at birth and is the youngest of four children.
+His mother was Chinese from Hawaii.
 His father is of Scottish, English, and Irish descent.
-His mother is Chinese from Hawaii.

-When Willy was nine years old, he changed his name to Willy.
+When Wilkinson was nine years old, he changed his name to Willy.
 He earned a Bachelor of Arts degree (BA) in Women's Studies at University of California, Santa Cruz.
 He earned his Masters in Public Health (MPH) in Community Health Education from University of California, Berkeley.